 No, no, you’re not thinking; you’re just being logical.Niels Bohr

-Spielberg (1946 –) is a renown filmmaker.
-Famous for movies such as E.T., Jaws, Jurassic Park, and Raiders of the Lost Ark, among many other well-known movies.
+Spielberg (1946 –), a leading filmmaker, is famous for the movies, E.T., Jaws, Jurassic Park, and Raiders of the Lost Ark, among many others.
 Listen to what he had to say in the commencement speech for Harvard’s graduating class…

 I want to be clear that your intuition is different to your conscience…your conscience shouts “Here’s what you should do” while your intuition whispers “Here’s what you could do”Steven Spielberg